 I offer supervision for Bachelor’s/Master’s thesis and Praktika.
-I am looking for students interested in Visual Motion Analysis and Tracking, Visual Learning and Multi-View Geometry:
+I am looking for students interested in Visual Motion Analysis and Tracking, Visual Learning, Multi-View Geometry and Non-Traditional Cameras:

 - Praktika/Master’s thesis: Person Detection and Data Diversity

 - Praktika/Master’s thesis: Non-Ridgid SfM for Object Tracking

 - Manuel Danner, Cell Segmentation with the U-Net Convolutional Network, Praktika

 - Julian Wagner, Detecting Moving Vehicles in Satellite Videos, Praktika